VitaliiChor/qa_pw_coffee_cart_docker/README.md

-# Composition for Coffee-Cart pages
+# Docker container for the Coffee-Cart testing

 ## Table of contents